CSA-RH/secrets_management-with-aws_secrets_manager-and_gitops/README.md

 2. Install GitOps in your ROSA cluster
     - https://docs.openshift.com/gitops/1.12/installing_gitops/installing-openshift-gitops.html

 3. Integrate AWS Secret Manager with ROSA.
-Red Hat has an SSCSI Operator wich is Tech Preview though Im installing SSCSI Community Helm chart.
+Red Hat has an SSCSI Operator wich is Tech Preview though for this demo Im installing SSCSI Community Helm chart - Note the Community software is not supported by Red Hat.
     1. Procedure to install the community version and create a  secret in AWS Secret Manager and configure policies to give ROSA permissions to access ASM:
         - https://access.redhat.com/documentation/en-us/red_hat_openshift_service_on_aws/4/html/tutorials/cloud-experts-aws-secret-manager